U.S. applications open February 2

 To qualify for a Fulbright scholarships through the Australian Fulbright program, you must:

-- be prepared to commence your program the following Australian academic year e.g. apply in 2019 to start in January/February 2021
+- be prepared to commence your program the following Australian academic year e.g. apply by September to start the following January/February.

 - not already hold another major scholarship or funding source for the period/project you plan to undertake on your Fulbright program but may continue to receive their regular salary.
 Recipients of additional grants or funding sources should contact the Commission prior to application.

 - have obtained an invitation letter from the proposed host (which is to be included in your application).